The City has budgeted for over 200 engineering projects under the City's annual Capital Works Program and maintenance programs for 2022/2023.

 Sutherlands Park

 Sports fans will be excited to hear the City is planning for the future of one of our largest sports reserves, Sutherlands Park.
-In the coming year, the City will consult the community about what facilities and upgrades are needed on the site.
+In the coming year the City will start construction on the new Sutherlands Park Youth Entertainment Space (Y.E.S), and the Sutherlands Park Centre.
+Replacing the Huntingdale Community Centre, the new Sutherlands Park Centre will house community events and change rooms for sports reserve users.

 Following the endorsement of the Sutherlands Park Master Plan the City will now make the largest financial investment in sport and recreation in its history.
 The 30-hectare site is already home to a synthetic hockey ground, indoor cricket training facility, seven sports reserves, five pavilions, a clubhouse, a community centre, two playgrounds and a Bush Forever environment site.